TheJoeSmo/Foundry/.github/CONTRIBUTING.rst

 - No contribution is too small!
 Fixes to typos and grammar are welcome.
 - Try to limit each pull request to a single change.
 - Always add tests and documentation for your code.
-  We recommend using `test driven development <https://www.youtube.com/watch?v=yfP_v6qCdcs>`_ to develop your software.
+  We recommend using test driven development to develop your software [4]_.
   It helps divide the program into smaller parts, which helps both yourself and the reviewer.
-If either tests or documentation are not provided, your code will be inelegiable to be merged.
+  If either tests or documentation are not provided, your code will be ineligible to be merged.
 - Make sure that your new tests would otherwise fail without your change.
-- Ensure that your new test and the remaining tests pass using pytest.
+- Ensure that your new test and the remaining tests pass using PyTest.
   When making a pull request, Github will automatically run these tests.
 We will not provide feedback until all tests pass or explicitly asked.
 - Once you've addressed review feedback, make sure to bump the pull request with a small note